celestineudim/FormationEvaluation/README.md

-# FormationEvaluation
+# formation-evaluation
-Formation Evaluation with Python
+Python utility for formation evaluation and petrophysical analysis support